Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/.github/pull_request_template.md

 <!--
 Try not to make duplicates.
-Do a quick search before posting LANGUAGES NOTE: Please check <link> to check if the language you are adding is supported.
+Do a quick search before posting LANGUAGES NOTE: Please check https://developers.google.com/assistant/sdk/reference/rpc/languages to check if the language you are adding is supported.
 -->

 **Resolved / Related Issues**